jmh3434/java-precourse/Precourse Java.md

 }
 ```

-and update the main method too ..
+and update the main method ...

 ```java
 public class DelegationDemonstration {